Return to the main gate

 In ritual, you call out your name to begin the ceremony, or when you call your guides, Gods/Goddess' and/or elements of the four directions to you.
 A solitary witch may use only one name in each of these cases.
 Where a witch in a coven may use a "Coven" name (a name that is know within the circle), and a "Magik" name (a name used only in ritual and ceremony).
 Some people establish a personal or private magikal name they use in private.
 And some establish a magik name to use only during healing rituals.

 Some people take their name after initiation and perform a Consecration ritual with the name to empower it for specific workings.
 Much like the use of a Sigil.
-This is actually a very good idea, especially if you're using different magikal names for different workings.
+This is actually a very good idea, especially if you're using different magikal names for different workings, such as spell craft, Divination and Healings.
 But it's also a way to claim a name as your own, even if you chose to use only one name for all workings.

 Finding A Magik Name